SabriMwe/JavaprojectExam/README.md

 # JaavaProjectClassExam
-The System Is  Called Prignant Woment Information Sysytem

 NAMES: Sabrina MWERERE

 REG NO: 2210211818

 CLASS NO: 68

 PROJECT NAME: PREGNANT WOMEN INFORMATION SYSTEM
 1. PLANNING
 Pregnant women information system is a system formed with the purpose of helping women